How to Do Squats Correctly: 4 Recommendations

 There are different kinds of squats.
 However, each one depends on the area that you want to strengthen.
 Because of this, there isn’t a single model.

 Despite this, many people still do them incorrectly.
 A bad form when doing squats brings with it many negative repercussions.

-One of the most common and relevant ones is injury.
+One of the most common and relevant ones is an injury.
 While each part of your legs can get injured, your knees are the most affected by a bad form.